Sepphoris: Canaanite and Israelite Zippori in Hebrew Bible, Mishnah, Talmud

-According to Mishna 'Arakhin 9:6, the old fortress of Sepphoris was encompassed by a wall prior to the putative Israelite conquest of Canaan under Joshua.
+According to Mishna 'Arakhin 9:6, the old fortress of Zippori was encompassed by a wall during the era of Joshua.

 Iron Age findings

 Evidence from ceramic remains indicates the site of Sepphoris was inhabited during the Iron Age, 1,000–586 BCE.

 Hellenistic period; Hasmoneans

 Actual occupation and building work can be verified from the 4th century BCE, with the Hellenistic period.

 In 104 BCE, the Judean priestly dynasty of the Hasmoneans conquered Galilee under the leadership of either Alexander Jannaeus or Aristobulus I and at this time the town may have been administered by a quarter-master, probably Jewish, and by the middle of the 1st century BCE, after the campaigns of Pompey, it fell under Roman rule in 63 BCE.
 Around 57 BCE, the city became one of the five synods of Roman influence in the Near East.

-Herodian, later Roman, and Byzantine periods
+Roman and Byzantine periods

+It appears that Sepphoris remained predominantly Jewish through late antiquity.
+In the centuries between the rule of Herod Antipas (4 BCE - c.
+39 CE) and the end of the Byzantine era in the 630s, the city reportedly thrived as a center of learning, with a diverse, multiethnic and multireligious population of some 30,000 living in relatively peaceful coexistence.